SkyeJxn/understand_the_matrix/README.md

 ## Project Overview

-Understand the Matrix is a Next.js project designed to help learning about matrix calculation in a game-like way.
+Understand the Matrix is a React project designed to help learning about matrix calculation in a game-like way.

 You can find the application [here](https://understand-the-matrix.netlify.app/).